 Cade is a happy and healthy toddler but he depends on medical nutrition to keep him healthy and growing.
-He, and children like him across the country, are depending on YOU to co-sponsor the Medical Nutrition Equity Act (H.R.
-6892/Senate Bill Pending).
-Please contact the offices of Representatives McGovern or Rutherford, or Senator Casey to co-sponsor.
+He, and children like him across the country, are depending on YOU to co-sponsor the Medical Nutrition Equity Act.
+Please contact the offices of the bill leads (find them at nutritionequity.org/leads) to co-sponsor.